cloudmesh-community/fa18-523-60/project-report/report.md

 and is still successfully operating since 2009 [@www-voelker].

 *Kickstarter* is a web-based crowdfunding platform that helps support creative arts around the globe [@www-voelker].
-As of November, 2018, *Kickstarter* has pledged more than four billion dollars while successufully funding more than 150 thousand projects [@www-kickstarter-stats].
-Overall, the platform has had more than 15 million backers, out of those, 5 million were repeated backers, which totalled in more than 49 million pledges [@www-kickstarter-stats].
-The highest pledged category is *Games* with more than 580 million dollars in successful projects and success rate of 36.55% [@www-kickstarter-stats]. *Kickstarter* uses the fundable project model where the would-be business owners or project managers submit their project along with the necessary project information and its funding goal.
+*Kickstarter* uses the fundable project model where the would-be business owners or project managers submit their project along with the necessary project information and its funding goal.